SaphicDeveloper2/pymod_Essentials/README.md

 3. Launch Forge with PyLib enabled
 4. Watch the log for `Successfully executed Pymod` messages

-Do you also want me to include **Gradle build instructions for the Java Forge mod (PyLib itself)**, or should the README only focus on the Python side (`pylib-essentials`)?
+---

+🎉 **Happy modding with Python in Minecraft!**
+*(Fabric and newer Minecraft version support are on the way — stay tuned!)*

+Do you want me to make the **roadmap table version-specific** (like Forge 1.16.5 = ✅, Forge 1.18.x = planned, Fabric 1.20.x = planned), or keep it more **generic** so you don’t need to update it every time a new Minecraft version drops?